 A law enforcement helicopter is often referred to as a “force multiplier.”
 It has become an indispensable part of the Sheriff’s Office.
-Nationwide studies have shown that helicopter/car teams have a felony arrest rate as high as six times that of car teams alone.
-A helicopter has been shown to “back up” as many as twenty-six ground vehicles within its geographic area of responsibility.
-The helicopter’s aerial advantage gives it about 15 times the surveillance capability of a ground unit.
+Nationwide studies have shown that helicopter/car teams have higher felony arrest rates than that of car teams alone.
+The helicopter’s aerial advantage gives it many more times the surveillance capability of a ground unit.
 This vantage point, plus the speed in which a helicopter can get a trained observer over a crime scene, provides containment that often essentially assures an arrest.
 It does so efficiently, without having to pull other patrol units from their areas of responsibility.

 In addition to its many law enforcement applications, the helicopter may be required to assist other agencies in diversified missions.
 We have assisted the Secret Service, FBI, DEA, Customs and local law enforcement with a wide variety of surveillances and other missions.
 In many jurisdictions, law enforcement helicopters are often used to transport local and government officials and visiting dignitaries, providing a significant and economical improvement in security.